 [19:72] Then we will save those who feared (God) (thumma nunajjee alladheena ittaqaw), and we will leave the wicked in it (Hell) on compliance).

-[20:113] And we thus revealed it, an Arabic Quran, and we mentioned the warning in it that they fear (God) (la’`allahum yattaquuna) or it may cause for them to take heed.
+[20:113] And thus that we have sent it down – an Arabic Quran, and we have explained with the warning in it that they fear (God) (la’`allahum yattaquuna) or it may cause for them a remembrance.

 [22:1] O you people, you shall fear your Lord (ittaquu rabbakum).
 Indeed, the quaking of the Hour is a terrible thing.